 David Morrissey

 The Young Enterprise Awards are not about winning; they’re about team enterprise and learning by doing.
-The students have to get out there, meet people, run a service, and make things.
+The students have to get out there, meet people, run a service and make things.
 This forces them to develop their social skills, their team working and practical skills.

-Our school helps young people with moderate learning difficulties, ASD, emotional, and developmental learning difficulties.
+Our school helps young people with moderate learning difficulties, ASD, emotional and developmental learning difficulties.
 Every year, the Year 11 students get involved in the team programme.
 They all have a Statement of Special Educational Need and all their needs have to be considered individually.
 The great thing about the programme is that everybody can be included in order that their personal qualities and skills are used to the best of their ability.

 The students all run the same business but they make different products or run different services so that all students are catered for and feel that they have made a positive contribution.
 Last year we had a group that turned old pairs of jeans into shoulder bags using sewing machines.
 Another group ran a shopping service for members of staff; and yet another put together ingredient packs, with instructions, to make fruitcakes with no sugar, based on a Jamie Oliver idea.